wavecon/wavestack/docs/content/en/compute/app_cred.md

 ### Scope

 Managing volumes is out of scope for this guide.
 You can still create functioning VMs without any problems.
-Connectivity to external networks is also out of scope for this guide (internal networking works completly fine).
+Connectivity to external networks is also out of scope for this guide (internal networking works completely fine).
 Creating ports is also out of scope, but you can add existing ports to routers.
 Please contact your network admin if you need help setting up this kind of things.

 ### Steps to Create an Application Credential